 Here’s a good question from reader Roseanne:

-“I’ve never read anything positive about living over a garage – and there’s a swimming pool down the somewhere also.
+“I’ve never read anything positive about living over a garage – what is the Feng Shui of this situation?
 Help!”

 Roseanne is right — living over a garage is not ideal Feng Shui.